 Some were pretty entertaining with little rhymes, but overall it was so interesting to see what hardships they faced back then and how different our lives are today.

 There is a small museum and gift shop as well.
-Entrance is only $3 and you’ll receive a brochure cataloging each of the gravesites with the name, year, and details surrounding the death.
+There is a small fee to enter the graveyard and you’ll receive a brochure cataloging each of the gravesites with the name, year, and details surrounding the death.

 And if you’re planning to pass through Tucson on your way to Tombstone, check out our guide for 10 Fun Things to Do in Tucson.